maz-1/breeze-icon-theme/README.md

 Contributions
 ========
-* You're allowed to contribute icons to the icon theme, however, make sure to read the Wiki to get up and close with the design guidelines.
+* You're allowed (and welcomed) to contribute icons to the icon theme, however, make sure to read the [wiki](https://github.com/NitruxSA/plasma-next-icons/wiki) to get up and close with the design guidelines.
 * When creating pull requests make sure that your local copy is up to date before pushing changes.
+* Add a preview of the icon to the pull request, in the size of the icon and a zoomed version.